Feature request #767

 - in my opinion it would be better not to have a special button for loading additional layers.
 My concern is that it's not clear what it should do with other providers etc. A better option for me is to do the choice only when loading a newly selected file.
 If the user wants to load some more sublayers, he can open that vector file again.

-#9 Updated by falahdab - over 11 years ago
+#9 Updated by falahdab - about 14 years ago

 I have posted the third version of my patch in bug767_090129.diff.